aubreyrjones/lemon-py/README.md

 While the generated parser modules have no dependencies, this project _itself_ has several.

+Python 3.6+ required.

 Only unix-like operating systems are supported right now.

-Python 3.6+ required.
+All the important code is platform-agnostic, but the binary-building steps assume a POSIX system with `g++` on the path.

 lemon-py depends on `g++` supporting at least c++17.
 It also depends on the `pybind11` PyPi module (not just headers installed to system include paths), and probably the `python3-dev` system package to get the `Python.h` header.
 Only standard C/C++ headers are used otherwise.

 # Installing